 2. Click “Keyword Planner.”

-3. Choose the first of four options: “Search for new keyword and ad group ideas.”
+3. Choose the first of four options: “Search for new keywords using a phrase, website, or category”

 - This section will allow you to find new keywords, as well as average monthly search estimates, based on your initial list of relevant queries

 4. Enter your list of search queries into the field provided.